 Section 8.1

-Ad Hoc Committees may be created by the Steering Committee to carry out specific activities to further the purpose of the
+Ad Hoc Committees may be created by the Board of Directors to carry out specific activities to further the purpose of the

 Coalition.
 Such Ad Hoc Committees shall prepare a work plan which shall specify the task to be performed by the Committee and the term of the Committee.
 Ad Hoc Committees will be reviewed on an annual basis to determine continuation.